OnArrow/recite_word/Lesson/9/Lesson89.md

 How long have you lived here?

-I've lived here fir twenty years
+I've lived here for twenty years

 Twenty years!
 That's a long time